sdmadhav/mtp_NUMERICAL_CLAIM_VERIFICATION/README.md

 ### Why decompose claims?

 A long numerical claim often embeds multiple sub-facts.
-Querying the entire claim directly retrieves documents that simply contain the numbers — not necessarily documents that *verify* or *contradict* the claim.
+Querying the entire claim directly retrieves documents that simply match the keywords in the query — not necessarily documents that *verify* or *contradict* the claim.
 Decomposition allows targeted retrieval for each sub-fact.

 **Problem with QuanTemp's YES/NO decomposition:**
 QuanTemp decomposes claims into binary yes/no questions (e.g., *"Did 11.3% work in informal economy?"*).
 Since entity names are preserved, retrieval systems return snippets that keyword-match the number regardless of context.
 This produces *confirmatory* evidence, not *contrastive* evidence needed for verification.